 There are some pretty good store-bought shelf sauces out there.
 We buy Hatch Tex Mex Enchilada Sauce (a red sauce) which goes well with one of our favorite enchilada combinations — mushroom and spinach.

-Mushrooms often replace beef in vegetarian and vegan dishes, so red sauce is a great compliment to the mushrooms.
+Mushrooms often replace beef in vegetarian and vegan dishes, so the red sauce is a great compliment to the mushrooms.

 While many off-the-shelf enchilada sauces are vegan, some do contain meat or animal byproducts (like beef broth) so be sure to check that label!